ibm-cloud-docs/vpc/block_storage_vpc_expand_vol_about.md

 For either stock or custom images, you can increase boot volume capacity from its minimum provisioned size up to 250 GB, either when you provision an instance or when you update the boot volume from the list of block storage volumes.
 For more information, see [Increasing boot volume capacity](/docs/vpc?topic=vpc-resize-boot-volumes).

 The boot volume expansion takes effect without a reboot.
-However, to utilize the increased boot volume space, you must expand your operating system so the increased boot volume capacity is recognized.
+However, to use the increased boot volume space, you must expand your operating system so the increased boot volume capacity is recognized.
 For more information, see [Modifying a Linux OS for expanding boot volumes](/docs/vpc?topic=vpc-modifying-the-linux-os-expanded-boot-volume).
 {: note}

 ## Requirements